 Curious how to create passive income in your online business?
 I’m sharing how I’ve earned over $19,000/month since I created my evergreen funnel for my online course!
 Listen in for my 7 evergreen tips plus all the pros of cons of this sales model.

-Before I went on maternity leave earlier this year, I knew that I really wanted to create passive income in my business while I was away.
+Before I went on maternity leave in 2020, I knew that I really wanted to create passive income in my business while I was away.

-For the past year, I had been experimenting with live launching my online course, The Six-Figure Blog Academy–see all my launch debriefs here.
+For the previous year, I had been experimenting with live launching my online course, The Six-Figure Blog Academy (see all my launch debriefs here).

 This is when I decided to try moving my course to an evergreen model, thanks to Amy Porterfield’s amazing bonus training in her Digital Course Academy.

-In fact, we earned $58,279.76 in new revenue from our course while I was on maternity leave over just three months!
+In fact, we earned $58,279.76 in new revenue from our course while I was on a three-month maternity leave in 2020!
 This blew my mind and now I’m convinced of the power of evergreen.

-Today, I’m sharing all about the pros and cons of the evergreen course model when it comes to the process of getting it set up, maintaining it, the financial expectations, and the impact of evergreen on your user or student experience.
+Today, I’m sharing all about the pros and cons of the evergreen course model.
+This is my experience of getting it set up, maintaining it, the financial expectations, and the impact of evergreen on your user or student experience.